 It is important for the affordability metrics adopted by this decision to measure the relative affordability of the essential utility services in general, rather than assessing whether the services are affordable or not but for the existence of with low-income subsidy programs.
 Removing the effect of low-income subsidy programs on the price of essential utility services simplifies the affordability calculation and comports with the scoping memo's determination that the effectiveness of low-income subsidy programs should not be evaluated in this proceeding.
-Including the effect of low-income subsidy programs would be a defacto evaluation of their impact on affordability, and would therefore conflict with the scoping memo's ruling on this matter.
+Including the effect of low-income subsidy programs would be a de facto evaluation of their impact on affordability, and would therefore conflict with the scoping memo's ruling on this matter.

 For these reasons, it is reasonable to exclude the effect of low-income subsidy programs from the calculation of the cost of essential utility services.
-This does not mean that parties cannot use the effect of low-income subsidy programs when interpreting the outputs of the affordability metrics as they might be used in other Commission proceedings, or that the Commission itself will not consider the effect of these programs when evaluating the affordability metrics.
-The Commission may in the future run sensitivity analyses where we calculate the affordability metrics with the utility costs adjusted for the existence of low-income subsidy programs.
-However, the base affordability metrics we adopt here today exclude these subsidy programs.
+This does not mean that parties cannot use the effect of low-income subsidy programs when interpreting the outputs of the affordability metrics as they might be used in other Commission proceedings, or that the Commission itself will not consider the effect of these programs when it evaluating the affordability metrics.